phixtalk/RxJava/README.md

 5.Subscribe an Observer to the Observable and view the results

+Operators:
+The purpose of an operator is to take a given set of data and transform it into an observable data set.
+Some operators can also manipulate the data objects and transform them further

-fromIterable operation takes a list of objects and turns them into an observable
+Examples of some Operators that can transform data into an observable create, just, fromArray, fromIterable fromIterable operation takes a list of objects and turns them into an observable

+Examples of some Operators that can manipulate data and transform them further Map, SwitchMap, FlatMap...

+A Map operator Applies a function to each emitted item.
+It transforms each emitted item by applying a function to it.

+For example, we will map a Task object to a string.
+The map object will take a function an input, and apply that function to every data been emitted